Measurement Error and Counterfactuals in Quantitative Trade and Spatial Models: Conclusion

 \section{Conclusion}

-In this paper, I provide an econometric framework to examine the effect of parameter uncertainty and measurement error for an important class of quantitative trade and spatial models.
-This setting departs from conventional measurement error models because the object of interest depends directly on the correctly measured data realizations, rather than on their distribution.
-I adopt a Bayesian approach to quantify uncertainty in counterfactual predictions, explicitly incorporating both estimation error and measurement error.
-I apply the framework to the settings in \citet{adao2017nonparametric} and \citet{allen2022welfare}, and find substantial uncertainty surrounding key economic quantities in both cases.
-These findings highlight the importance of accounting for measurement and estimation error in counterfactual analysis.
+This paper develops an econometric framework for quantifying the impact of measurement error in a broad class of quantitative trade and spatial models.
+Unlike standard econometric models of measurement error, the counterfactual estimand in these models depends directly on the realized data rather than on the underlying distribution.
+I adopt an empirical Bayes approach to characterize uncertainty in counterfactual predictions and propose a default specification that can be easily implemented across a range of applications.
+Applying the framework to the settings in \citet{adao2017nonparametric} and \citet{allen2022welfare}, I find substantial uncertainty surrounding key economic outcomes.
+These results underscore the need to account for measurement error when using quantitative models to guide policy decisions.